chd-k/NewsApp/README.md

 ### My questions
 1. Is it okay to use one ViewModel across multiple Fragments?
 2. Is it okay to get access Activity variable from Fragments (like `viewModel = (activity as MainActivity).viewModel`)?
+3. How to check API responses with codes?